-When you have products that are out of stock in-store, your SKU list can help you offer customers similar items that they may like.
+When you have products that are out of stock in-store, your SKU list can help you offer customers similar items they may like.
 The same is true for online sales, where you can offer alternatives.
-You can upsell or cross-sell other items that can be useful to customers based on the SKU of the item that they intend to buy.
+You can upsell or cross-sell other items that can be useful to customers based on the SKU of the item that they intended to buy.

 5. Better Customer Experience